REGISTRATION OPENS

 5. There are no restrictions on the choreography experience of the competitor; everyone is eligible to enter.

-6. Competitors will demonstrate their choreographed dance for up to 4 walls or for one minute (whichever is less), then will teach their dance to the panel of judges, giving the judges the opportunity to learn the choreography themselves and assess the competitors’ teaching abilities.
+9. During the Friday Prelims, competitors will demonstrate their choreographed dance for up to 4 walls, then will teach their dance to the panel of judges, giving the judges the opportunity to learn the choreography themselves and assess the competitors’ teaching abilities.

-10. The winner will be announced Saturday night of the event and have the opportunity to teach their dance during one of the Sunday morning workshops.
-The winner will also be invited back as an instructor for the 2026 BLISS event!
+17. The Overall Winner will be announced Saturday night of the event and have the opportunity to teach their dance at a 10:00 am workshop on Sunday morning.
+The Overall Winner will also be invited back as an instructor for the 2027 BLISS event!

-12. Competitors will receive their scores and feedback after the competition results have been announced.
+18. Competitors will receive their scores and feedback after the competition results have been announced.
+Scores and feedback are completely free!

 a) Creativity; originality; ingenuity; uniqueness of dance steps and movement